Have you ever felt like you were walking through a dry, uncertain season, wondering where God is?

-It seems like many Biblical characters spent time in the wilderness.
-The first two that come to mind are Moses and the Israelites (40 years), and Jesus.
+Many Biblical characters spent time in the wilderness.
+The first two that come to mind are Jesus, and Moses and the Israelites (40 years).

 But we also see Job in the wilderness of substantial loss and Joseph in the wilderness of treachery and captivity (13 years of slavery and imprisonment).